Policy and Ethics

 The utilization of artificial intelligence in manuscript creation must be scientifically justified within the manuscript text.

 All articles published in the journal "Newsletter on the results of scholarly work in sociology, criminology, philosophy, and political science" are protected by copyright, with the authors holding the rights under a Creative Commons CC BY-NC 4.0 license.
-Authors retain the right to enter into additional agreements and utilize their research findings as they see fit.
+Authors retain the copyright and full publishing rights without restrictions.
+They also retain the right to enter into additional agreements and utilize their research findings as they see fit.
 If an article is published elsewhere outside of the journal "Newsletter on the results of scholarly work in sociology, criminology, philosophy, and political science," authors are required to include a link to the original publication as a matter of obligation.

 Policy of plagiarism, self-plagiarism and double publication